Content

 The manual page and help for the smbpasswd linux command.
 Smbpasswd has several different functions, depending on whether it is run by the root user or not.
 When running as a normal user, the user can change the password that he used for SMB sessions on machines that store SMB passwords.

-By default (if run without arguments), smbpasswd will try to change the current user's SMB password on the local machine.
-This is similar to the way passwd works.
-The difference between smbpasswd and passwd is that it runs not in standard SETUID root mode, but in a client-server structure that communicates with smbd on the local machine.
-Consequently, the smbd daemon must be running on the local machine in order for the program to succeed.
-On a UNIX computer, encrypted SMB passwords are usually stored in the default passdb backend.
+By default (when run without arguments), smbpasswd attempts to change the SMB password of the current user on the local machine.
+This is similar to the operation of the passwd program. smbpasswd differs from the operation of the passwd program in that it does not run in the usual SETUID root mode, but in a client-server structure, which thus communicates with smbd running on the local machine.
+Consequently, in order for the operation performed by the program to be successful, smbd daemonmust be running on the local machine.
+On a UNIX machine, encrypted SMB passwords are typically stored in the default passdb backend.

 Man page output